Deploy to Google Cloud App Engine with GitHub Actions

 – Allow authentications from the Workload Identity Provider to impersonate the Service Account

-Simply follow the steps described in the blog post.
+Simply follow the steps described in the instructions.

 Once this is done you then can use the Workload Identity Pool and the Service Account in the GitHub action to authenticate before you deploy.